lukasm27/qmcas-website/README.md

 This is a static website built with fundamental web technologies, focusing on a clean, responsive, and lightweight user experience.
 HTML: For the structure and content of the website.
 CSS: For styling, layout, and responsive design to ensure the site works well on all devices.
-JavaScript: To optimise the website for mobile viewing.
+JavaScript: For some dynamic feautures.
-Netlify: To host the website for authentication for the members area.
+Netlify: To host the website for authentication for the Career Accelerator.

 **Status**
-Current Status: In Development
+Current Status: Active

-The website is currently being built and is expected to launch in September 2025.

 **Author**
 Lukas Mykhnenko